James H. McCormick: Career

 In 1965, McCormick became part of the faculty at Shippensburg State College, starting as an associate professor in the Department of Education and Psychology.
 Over the years, he took on various roles within the institution, including assistant dean of academic affairs, acting dean of teacher education, assistant to the president, and vice president for administration.
 He actively participated in the faculty senate and played a significant role in negotiating the initial faculty contract in from 1971 to 1972 as one of the two vice-presidents on the commonwealth team.

 In 1973, McCormick became the president of Bloomsburg State College, succeeding Robert Nossen.
 He served in the role until 1983.
 He was later the first chancellor of the Pennsylvania State System of Higher Education for eighteen years.
 From July 1, 2001, to July 31, 2011, McCormick was the chancellor of the Minnesota State Colleges and Universities system.

 Personal life

 McCormick married Maryan Kough Garner, a college professor.
-They are the parents of two children, Douglas Paul and businessman and U.S. Senator Dave McCormick.
+They are the parents of two children, Douglas Paul and businessman and U.S. Senator Dr. Dave McCormick.